Spiritual Dullness and the Call to Mature Discernment

 Believers who remain spiritually passive become dull and undiscerning, but maturity requires active engagement with God's Word and practiced obedience.

-12 For although by this time you should be teachers, you again need to have someone teach you the rudiments of the first principles of the revelations of God.
-You have come to need milk, and not solid food.
+12 Although by this time you ought to be teachers, you need someone to reteach you the basic principles of God’s word.
+You need milk, not solid food!

-13 For everyone who lives on milk is not experienced in the word of righteousness, for he is a baby.
+13 For everyone who lives on milk is still an infant, inexperienced in the message of righteousness.

-14 But solid food is for those who are full grown, who by reason of use have their senses exercised to discern good and evil.
+14 But solid food is for the mature, who by constant use have trained their senses to distinguish good from evil.

 Believers who remain spiritually passive become dull and undiscerning, but maturity requires active engagement with God's Word and practiced obedience.